-IN IKO DUCTION 5 1.
-PF REAMBLE 6 20 23 P ROXY VOTING GUIDELINES 8 1. Αl NNUAL REPORT, ACCOUNTS, DIVIDEND AND DISCHARGE 9 1.1 Annual report and accounts 9 1.2 Discharge of the board of directors 9 1.3 Allocation of income and dividend distribution 10 2.
-SU JSTAINABILITY 11 2 2.1 Sustainability report 11 2 2.2 Climate strategy (Say on climate) 11 2 2.3 Climate report (Say on climate) 12 3. В DARD OF DIRECTORS 13 ( 3.1 Election or re-election of non-executive directors 13 ( 3.2 Election or re-election of executive directors 15 ( 3.3 Election or re-election of the chairman of the board of directors 15 ( 3.4 Election or re-election of the members of the remuneration committee 16 ( 3.5 Grouped elections or re-elections of directors 17 4. Αl JDIT FIRM 18 4 4.1 Election or re-election of the audit firm 18 5. В DARD AND EXECUTIVE REMUNERATION 19 5.1 Remuneration system and incentive plans 19 5.2 Remnuneration report 19 5.3 Total remuneration amount for the board of directors 19 5.4 Amount of fixed remuneration for the executive management 20 5.5 Maximum amount of variable remuneration (prospective or retrospective vo te) 20 5.6 Total remuneration amount (fixed and variable) for the executive manageme nt 21 5.7 Length of employment contracts and of notice periods of the members of the ne 22
+INTR ODUCTION 5 PREA MBLE 6 2025 PROXY VOTING GUIDELINES 9 1.
+ANNUAL REPORT, ACCOUNTS, DIVIDEND AND DISCHARGE 10 1.1 Annual Report and Accounts 10 1.2 Discharge of the Board of Directors 10 1.3 Allocation of Income and Dividend Distribution 11 2.
+SUSTAINABILITY 12 2.1 Sustainability Report 12 2.2 Climate Strategy (Say On Climate) 12 2.3 Climate Report (Say On Climate) 13 3.
+BOARD OF DIRECTORS 14 3.1 Election or Re-election of non-executive Directors 14 3.2 Election or Re-election of executive Directors 15 3.3 Election or Re-election of the Chair of the Board of Directors 16 3.4 Election or Re-election of the Members of the Remuneration Committee 17 3.5 Grouped Elections or Re-elections of Members of the Board of Directors 18 4.
+AUDIT FIRM 19 4.1 Election or Re-election of the Audit Firm 19 5.
+BOARD AND EXECUTIVE REMUNERATION 20 5.1 Remuneration System and Incentive Plans 20 5.2 Remuneration Report 20 5.3 Total Remuneration Amount for the Board of Directors 20 5.4 Amount of fixed Remuneration for the Executive Management 21 5.5 ${\it MaximumAmountofvariableRemuneration(prospectiveorretroprospectiveVotes)}$)21 5.6 Total Remuneration Amount (fixed and variable) for the Executive Management 22 5.7 Length of Employment Contracts and Periods of Notice for Members of the EM 23 6.
+CAPITAL STRUCTURE AND SHAREHOLDER RIGHTS 24 6.1 Changes in the Capital Structure 24 6.2 Capital Fluctuation Margin 24 6.3 Capital Increase without specific Purpose 25 6.4 Capital Increase for a specific Purpose 25